 What is the key drivers in the market?

-If we look at the long-term development we see that the integration of renewable energy and the global urbanization are two of overarching trends impacting in the market of power cables.
+If we look at the long-term development we see that the integration of renewable energy and global urbanisation are two overarching trends impacting the market of power cables.

-At the same time, we see a future with growing population and strong urbanization which is creating constantly growing cities in need of new houses, buildings and efficient power grids to handle the change.
-Urbanization will drive demand for both building wires as well medium- and high voltage cables to reinforce and extend the local and regional power grids to meet the demand of the growing cities around the world.
+At the same time, we see a future with a growing population and strong urbanisation which is creating constantly growing cities in need of new houses, buildings and efficient power grids to handle the change.
+Urbanisation will drive demand for both building wires as well as medium- and high voltage cables to reinforce and extend the local and regional power grids to meet the demand of the growing cities around the world.

 What impact does this have in terms of technology?